ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     apic-hybrid-list-598f8f9b4b-9wsc6   2/2     Running   0          90s
     ```

 3. The installation creates resources, which provide configuration to the API Discovery Agent and the Resource Discovery Agent.
-You can use the Amplify CLI to verify the agents are configured and running, and to list the resources that are expect to exist as a result of the agents discovering the `apic-hybrid-list` service.
+You can use the Axway CLI to verify the agents are configured and running, and to list the resources that are expect to exist as a result of the agents discovering the `apic-hybrid-list` service.

     ```bash
-    amplify central get apispecs -s mesh-demo
+    axway central get apispecs -s mesh-demo
     ✔ Resource(s) has successfully been retrieved

     NAME              AGE            TITLE   SCOPE KIND  SCOPE NAME